We take a look at how golf's biggest stars have changed over the years including Tiger Woods, Colin Montgomerie, Lee Westwood and Rory McIlroy

 Some people just get cooler with age.
 This is certainly the case with one of golf’s most charismatic performers.
 The unmistakable Miguel Angel Jimenez continues to perform at the highest level – usually wearing a pair of aviators, smoking a cigar and with his hair in a ponytail.
 Miguel, we salute you!

 Lefty is another of golf’s most enduring personalities.
-The 44 year-old has won a staggering 42 times since arriving on the PGA Tour in 1992.
+The 47 year-old has won a staggering 42 times since arriving on the PGA Tour in 1992, including five major wins.
 To place that in perspective, Rory McIlroy was just three when Mickelson picked up his PGA Tour card… Could Lefty get to 50 wins?

-Hard to believe but Sergio Garcia made his first cut on the European Tour 20 years ago.
-The Spaniard is now embarking on his 16th year on Tour and looks remarkably similar to the 19 year old who turned professional in 1999.
+Hard to believe but Sergio Garcia made his first cut on the European Tour over 20 years ago.
+The Spaniard is getting close to calling himself a veteran, and looks remarkably similar to the 19 year old who turned professional in 1999.
+He finally crossed the line in a major at the 2017 Masters to the delight of the golfing world.
+Vamos!

 As you can see, Denmark’s most successful ever golfer has changed somewhat over the years.
-The long-haired fresh faced version arrived on Tour in 1996 and has just played in his third Ryder Cup, aged 43.
+The long-haired fresh faced version arrived on Tour in 1996 and captains his continent against the USA in Paris later this year.